How to Heat Your Home When the Power Goes Out

 Gas Space Heaters

-Kerosene and propane heaters are the primary sources of home heat in many countries.
-In the United States, they are used as supplemental heat or a source of emergency heat.
-Using a fuel-based space heater indoors can be a great way to stay warm during colder months.
-Many models are designed to operate without reliance on electrical components, allowing them to function during power outages; however, some modern units may include electric ignition or controls.
+Kerosene and propane heaters are primary home-heating fuels in many countries.
+In the United States, they are more commonly used as supplemental heat or as an emergency heat source during cold weather and power outages.
+Using a fuel-based space heater indoors can be an effective way to stay warm, especially when the power is out.
+Many models are designed to operate without relying on household electricity, so they can still function during outages.
+Some modern units, however, include electric ignition or electronic controls.

-Propane and kerosene heaters have their own unique characteristics, advantages, and disadvantages when it comes to heating.
-Depending on the size of the fuel tank, both propane and kerosene heaters can run up to twelve hours a day if they are fueled and maintained properly.
+Propane and kerosene heaters each have their own characteristics, advantages, and disadvantages.
+Depending on the size of the fuel tank and the heater’s output, both types can often run for many hours per day when properly fueled and maintained.

 Kerosene

-Cost - The average cost of purchasing a kerosene space heater can range from approximately $50 to $500, depending on features and brand.
-Brands include Dyna-Glo, Sengoku, Mr. Heater, DuraHeat, and Remington.
+Cost - The average cost of purchasing a kerosene space heater can range from approximately $50 to $500, depending on size, features, and brand.
+Common brands include Dyna-Glo, Sengoku, Mr. Heater, DuraHeat, and Remington.

 Propane

-Cost - The average cost of purchasing a propane space heater can range from approximately $10 to $600, depending on the model and features.
+Cost - The average cost of purchasing a propane space heater can range from approximately $10 to $600, depending on the model, BTU rating, and features.
 Brands include Dyna-Glo, Comfort Glow, Mr. Heater, Bluegrass Living, and Remington.

 Safety